 A semblance of printed flex circuit board first surfaced as an outcome of Galileo’s experiments.
 His conception of a would-be FCB electronic featured a piece of paper with paraffin coating hosting a flat metal conductor.

 Throughout the centuries afterward, theories of flexible circuits kept flying around in great circles.
 Thomas Edison once expounded a notion hinting at flexible circuits in one of his books.

 His proposition centered around coating linen paper with a mixture of pattern cellulose gum and graphite powder.

-In the 1950s, Roger Curtis and Cledo Brunetti expounded insulating materials suitable for use in the fabrication of flexible circuits.
+In the 1950s, Roger Curtis and Cleo Brunetti expounded on insulating materials suitable for use in the fabrication of flexible circuits.
 During that same period, the Photo Circuits Corporation disclosed their ground-breaking findings on FPC electronics.

 Another major break came when Victor Dahlgren and Royden Sanders were poised to replace harnesses with a setup akin to flexible circuits.
-A crop of Japanese engineers proliferated the technology’s applicability.
+A crop of Japanese engineers increased the technology’s applicability.

-You’ll find vestiges of these early works on every piece of the modern-day’s FCB electronics.
-But unlike what you find in the early versions of flex circuits, the modern-day flex circuit technology integrates both active and passive functions.
+You’ll find vestiges of these early works on every piece of modern-day’s FCB electronics.
+But unlike what you see in the earlier versions of flex circuits, the modern-day flex circuit technology integrates both active and passive functions.